-Bill C-5 was introduced as a response to the calls to action of the Truth and Reconciliation Commission of Canada (TRCC) which:
+The legislation was introduced as a response to the calls to action of the Truth and Reconciliation Commission of Canada (TRCC) which:

-- Denounced the injustices and abuse perpetrated on First Nations, Inuit, and the Métis (aboriginal) Nation children in residential schools in the 1800s and the 1900s and,
+- denounced the injustices and abuse perpetrated on First Nations, Inuit and the Métis (aboriginal) Nation children in residential schools in the 1800s and the 1900s and,

-- Urged the federal government to commemorate their history and legacy.
+- urged the federal government to commemorate their history and legacy.

-The bill was fast-tracked after the remains of 215 children buried in unmarked graves were found on the site of a former residential school in British Colombia.
-The bill states that its goal is to “honor First Nations, Inuit, and Métis survivors and their families, as well as their communities, and to ensure that public commemoration of their history and the legacy of residential schools remains a vital component of the reconciliation process.”
+The bill was fast tracked after the remains of 215 children buried in unmarked graves were found on the site of a former residential school in British Colombia.
+The bill states that its goal is to “honor First Nations, Inuit and Métis survivors and their families as well as their communities, and to ensure that public commemoration of their history and the legacy of residential schools remains a vital component of the reconciliation process.”